 The groom doesn’t have to wear this unifying element, McMillan says.
 Wedding parties choose things like outfitting the groom in a vest while the groomsmen wear only two-piece suits, or the groomsmen all wear one color of tie and the groom wears another.
 As long as the groomsmen look coordinated and have something in common, you’re in good shape.

-#4 Do my groomsmen match my formality?
+#4 Do my groomsmen suits need to match my formality?

 Groom and Groomsmen: Black Custom Suit.